 Another fabulous National Trust country house is Hartwell House.
 Just on the outside of Aylesbury this beautiful house is also a hotel, a spa and is surrounded by 90 acres of parkland.
 Whether you fancy a walk around the gardens, relaxing in the spa or enjoying a lunch or afternoon tea in the award winning restaurant, visit Hartwell House during your stay.

-Did you know Roald Dahl lived in Great Missenden Buckinghamshire for 35 years.
-You can explore the Roald Dahl Gallery at Bucks Country Museum and learn about what inspired his stories.
-A family friendly exhibition with many hands on activities to get involved with.
-As well as the Roald Dahl Gallery there is also at least one other exhibition running also.
+Did you know Roald Dahl lived in Great Missenden Buckinghamshire for 35 years?
+You can explore the Roald Dahl Gallery at Discover Bucks Museum and learn about what inspired his stories.
+A family friendly exhibition with many hands on activities, it's always a bit hit with the kids.
+As well as the Roald Dahl Gallery, there are 5 new spectacular galleries at the museum which take you through from prehistoric times to the present day.
+See a mammoth's bone, the biggest Anglo-Saxon coin hoard ever found and a headress from the Olympic Paralympics Opening Ceremony in 2012, and much more besides.

 The Chiltern Brewery